 A brief discussion was held on how this decision may affect other elements of the form-based code such as affordable housing and bonus factors.
 This will be discussed at a future work session in greater detail.

-The second Planning Commission work session will be held on September 17, 2019 focused on streets, parking and public space.
+The second Planning Commission work session will be held on September 17, 2019 with a focus on streets, parking and public space.